Early Career Accelerator Award

-Overview of the COBRA Early Career Accelerator Stipend
+Overview of the COBRA Early Career Accelerator Award

-We anticipate ~10 awards of US$2,500 in 2025 (Year 4 of COBRA).
-This stipend funding is available to individuals sponsored in both US institutions and abroad.
+We anticipate ~5 awards of US$2,500 in 2026 (Year 5 of COBRA).
+This funding is available to individuals sponsored in both US institutions and abroad.
 For individuals not based at a US institution, the training opportunity must be tied to a US-based organization or activity.
-COBRA must consider appropriate balance in funding to reflect that the funding is US-based.
+In addition, for individuals based at non-US institutions, funding is only available for travel to the US or US-based activities (i.e. transportation, accommodation and allowed per diem for meals).
+For participants based at US institutions, funding may be used for travel and other activities, including materials and supplies, etc. COBRA must consider appropriate balance in funding to reflect that the funding is US-based.

 Application & Selection